GaelPouxMedard/GaelPouxMedard.github.io/_posts/2021-12-08-Presentation-PDHP.markdown

  that our model can automatically recover a _story_ (the sequence of related publications and intertwinned their dynamics).
 tags: [Clustering, Temporal Bayesian Prior, Powered Dirichlet Process, Hawkes Process, PDP, Dirichlet]
 ---

+Presentation of the paper at ICDM'21, in Auckland (online).

 The textual content of a document and its publication date are intertwined.
 For example, the publication of a news article on a topic is influenced by